 It’s official!
 The new mobile workforce has arrived but is still waiting for a mobile experience that untethers them from the PC.
 They no longer see mobile as the replacement for desktop, but see mobile as more than the desktop.
-The wait for a transformational UX that delivers for the mobile workforce ends now with the new Syncplicity apps for iPad and Android.
+The wait for a transformational UX that delivers for the mobile workforce ends now with the new Syncplicity by Axway apps for iPad and Android.

 We are launching these apps with the theme “Beauty and Brains” because we believe they set the gold standard in our industry (and even amongst our consumer-oriented competitors) for mobile design, user experience, intelligence, and end-user productivity.

 Beauty.
 The new apps are aesthetically stunning, with completely redesigned icons and a layout devoid of clutter.
 They are also functionally beautiful, featuring a new navigational paradigm, contextual menus, and even contextual visuals (notice the “time of day” sensitive Home Screen greetings, and that’s just a start!).

 Brains.
 We’ve re-thought the notion that a mobile file-sharing app should just present a desktop-like GUI, and instead are ushering in the next wave of mobile collaboration by truly leveraging the power of the mobile devices.
 The apps put your most active files and folders front and center to save you time, and they bubble up notifications so you can send reminders and stay productive with a single tap of the finger.
 Our new Syncplicity by Axway Insights™ use predictive analytics to completely eliminate common and mundane tasks.

 There are literally hundreds of improvements that make this a giant leap in productivity.

 But don’t take our word for it, try them yourself!